umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 This function takes a string for a place and a number for the importanceThreshold.
 It should call `fetchGeoCoord` and return true if the maximum importance value in the importances field is greater than the importanceThreshold that was passed in.
 If the `ok` property of the returned [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object is false, it should reject with an `Error` with the `statusText` property of [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) as its error message.

-You will need to write mock tests for this function since places have different impedances values during the day.
+You will need to write mock tests for this function since places have different importance values during the day.
 You should also test what happens if the `ok` property of the API's returned [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object is false.
 You need to write at least three mock tests.

 ### `fetchCurrentTemperature.js`